 Back to the everyday “Desayuno paisa”…

 2. Arepa de maíz con mantequilla — Corn arepa with butter.
-An arepa is a tortilla made from ground corn dough, and it is popular in Colombia and Venezuela.
+An arepa is a tortilla made from ground corn dough, popular in Colombia and Venezuela.

 3. Quesito — a white, very clean, smooth cheese.

-4. Calendar — that is a mixture of the “frijoles” (beans) which can be leftover from the night time earlier than, and the “Arroz” (rice), this is leftover from the night time earlier than.
+4. Calendar — that is a mixture of the “frijoles” (beans), which can be leftover from the night time earlier than, and the “Arroz” (rice), which is leftover from the night time earlier than.

-5. “Salchicha” (sausage) or “Chorizo” (spicy sausage) or a slice of “Carne Asada” (grilled meat).
-And the grilled meat can be a desire of either “vaca, Puerco o Pollo” (beef, pork or fowl).
+5. “Salchicha” (sausage), “C, horizon” (spicy sausage), or a slice of “Carne Asada” (grilled meat).
+The grilled meat can be a desire of either “vaca, Puerco o Pollo” (beef, pork, or fowl).